uidaholib/main-web-redesign_draft/content/covid19/access.md

 Need help finding articles, starting your research, or have other library questions?
 We are online with extended hours, ready to answer your questions from anywhere.
 Visit the [Reference Services]({{ '/help/' | relative_url }}) page to connect with U of I librarians via chat, text, or email.
-Or visit the [Gary Strong Curriculum Center guide](https://libguides.uidaho.edu/GSCC) for information about their new virtual service via Zoom.
 Just [ask us]({{ '/help/' | relative_url }})!

 <div class="text-center mb-2">
 <a href="{{ '/help/' | relative_url }}" class="btn btn-outline-pride-gold m-2">Virtual Reference Desk</a>
-<a href="https://libguides.uidaho.edu/GSCC" class="btn btn-outline-pride-gold m-2">Curriculum Center Virtual Service</a>
 <a href="{{ '/help/research.html' | relative_url }}" class="btn btn-outline-pride-gold m-2">Research Consultations</a>
 </div>